clirdlf/ndsa.org/publications/publications.md

 #### Storage Infrastructure Survey Reports

+- The [2023 Storage Infrastructure Survey](https://osf.io/9qp4w/) was was based off of previous surveys to provide long-term analysis while also allowing further reflections upon changes in the field.
+The survey received 138 complete responses, with most coming from the United States, but it did have a global reach across 14 countries.
+The 2023 survey also incorporated two new questions relating to storage and environmental impact.

 - A [2019 report](https://osf.io/uwsg7/) (PDF) written by the [Storage Survey Working Group](/groups/storage-survey/) provides a third look over time at the storage infrastructure being used across 89 institutions.

 - The [NDSA Infrastructure Working Group](/working-groups/infrastructure/) conducted a 2011 survey of member institutions on their institutions' current long-term archival storage for digital materials and projected storage needs for the future.
 The information from this survey was shared though a series of blog posts and an article and was published in D-Lib article in the May/June 2013 edition, "[NDSA Storage Report: Reflections on National Digital Stewardship Alliance Member Approaches to Preservation Storage Technologies.](http://www.dlib.org/dlib/may13/altman/05altman.html)" Early analysis of the survey is available here.